The Lost City of Z (film): Plot

 Fawcett arrives home and is introduced to his daughter.

 Murray survives and, in front of RGS trustees, accuses Fawcett of abandoning him in the jungle, demanding an apology.
 Fawcett opts to resign from the society rather than do so.
 When World War I breaks out in Europe, Fawcett fights in France.
-Manley dies in the trenches at the Battle of the Somme, and Fawcett is temporarily blinded in a chlorine gas attack whilst leading an infantry attack.
+Manley dies in the trenches at the Battle of the Somme and Fawcett is temporarily blinded in a chlorine gas attack whilst leading an infantry attack.
 His estranged eldest, Jack, who had long accused Fawcett of abandoning them, reconciles with him as he recovers.

 In 1923, Fawcett is living in obscurity in Britain.
 American interest in exploring the Amazon has escalated, mostly due to Fawcett’s stories of the lost city.
 John D. Rockefeller Jr. and a consortium of U.S. newspapers finance a new Fawcett expedition.
 The RGS co-funds it at the last moment to maintain British pride.
 Fawcett shows Sir John Scott Keltie a compass, telling him that he will send it back to him once he finds the lost city.

 Fawcett and his son go alone this time, travelling as light as possible for up to three years to find “Z”.
 Costin declines an invitation to join them.
 The Fawcetts are attacked by natives and run off, only to be stopped by a second tribe, who say that the Englishmen's spirits aren’t wholly of their own world.
 They declare their spirits “must belong” somewhere, so they will help them find their rightful place.
 The Fawcetts are drugged during a ceremony and carried away.

 Years later, Nina Fawcett has a meeting with Keltie at the RGS, claiming she has heard that Fawcett and Jack are still alive and living with tribespeople.
-The RGS, having sent over a hundred people to search for Fawcett over the years, refuses to do another search; and Keltie advises Nina to accept her husband’s death, but she refuses.
-Instead, she shows him the compass Fawcett had promised to send once he found the lost city.
+The RGS, having sent over a hundred people to search for Fawcett over the years, refuses to do another search; Keltie advises Nina to accept her husband’s death.
+She refuses, showing him the compass Fawcett had promised to send once he found the lost city.
 As Nina leaves, her reflection in a mirror shows her walking out into what looks like the Amazonian jungle.